Koredotcom/koredotai-docs/docs/platform/marketplace/en/latest/Actions/Integrations/intercom_INS.md

    ii.
 Navigate to https://app.intercom.com/a/apps/gv65iihh/developer-hub and log in.

    iii.
-Create an app by navigating to the https://app.intercom.com/a/apps/aqx7yrsl/developer-hub.
+Create an app by navigating to the app-store on the left toolbar, select build your own app.
+Then click on the "Developer Hub" in the header and click "New App".

    iv.
 Copy the ClientId from the app under the "Basic information" tab and paste it into the ClientId field to the Kore.ai platform.